 *Not sure which Reading or math group?
 That's okay!
 We are flexible.
 Your child can be in whichever reading or math group fits best, regardless of which grade he/she is in.

-A note on spelling: It is advised by the publisher to begin All About Spelling 1 after All About Reading Level 1 is finished.
+Spelling: It is advised by the publisher to begin All About Spelling 1 after All About Reading Level 1 is finished.
 It is also advised to not begin any higher than level 2, no matter the age of the child, because the rules build sequentially.
-For this reason, our AAR 2 class will work through All About Spelling 1.
+For this reason, our All About Reading 2 class (1st grade) will work through All About Spelling 1.
 The All About Reading 3 group (Second grade) will work through All About Spelling 2.
 Third graders will work through All About Spelling 2 and 3 (depending on the group).